- Main Page

 - Face–Heel Turn: From the Republic point of view, considering they were the ones who hired him.

-- It's heavily implied that he was Brontes' idea, which would explain why he later appeared as mentioned above, and why she seemed to be the most angry out of all of the Dread Masters about the way Explosive Conflict turned out.
-She even tried to CLONE him multiple times, as is revealed in the fight against her in Dread Fortress.
+- Frankenstein's Monster: Fridge Horror begs the question of just what the Dread Masters did to him to make him look like that when he reappears in Terror from Beyond.
+It's heavily implied that he was Brontes' idea, which would explain why he later appeared that way, and why she seemed to be the most angry out of all of the Dread Masters about the way Explosive Conflict turned out.
+She even tried to clone him multiple times, as is revealed in the fight against her in Dread Fortress.

 - Large and in Charge: Even by Trandoshan standards, he's huge.

 - One-Winged Angel: Twice.
 First during the boss fight against him during Explosive Conflict, and again after the Dread Masters resurrect him for Terror From Beyond in an even more monstrous form.

 - Taking You with Me: During the final phase of the fight against him during the Terror From Beyond operation, he tries to pull one of these with a suicidal Beam Spam after being told, in no uncertain terms, that he has outlived his usefulness to the Dread Masters.